boutproject/BOUT-dev/manual/sphinx/user_docs/gpu_support.rst

   "error: The enclosing parent function ("rhs") for an extended __device__ lambda cannot have private or protected access within its class" may be encountered.

+* Class member variables cannot in general be used inside a RAJA loop: The ``this`` pointer is captured by value in the lambda function, not the value of the member variable.
+  When the member variable is used on the GPU, the ``this`` pointer is generally not valid (e.g. on NERSC Cori GPUs).
+Some architectures have Address Translation Services (ATS) which enable host pointers to be resolved on the GPU.